The Anthos Ingress controller manages Compute Engine

 |Network endpoint groups||Set of backend Pods participating in the Service.|

-After creating a load balancer, the Ingress status will contain the names of every Compute Engine resource that was created to construct the load balancer.
+After creating a load balancer, the MCI status will contain the names of every Compute Engine resource that was created to construct the load balancer.
 For example:

 VIP not created